Hiking Around Lake Grevelingen

 February 17, 2019 – 14.9 kilometers

-After some sightseeing in Goedereede we walk through reedlands rich with birds back to the lake that’s the subject of this trail: the Grevelingen.
+After some sightseeing in Goedereede we walk through reedlands rich with birds.
+Then we once again reach the shore of the lake that’s the subject of this hiking trail: the Grevelingen.

 We pass a former fortress, De Schans, as wel as the old harbor of the village of Ouddorp.